jamesturner-dev/cb/README.md

 - make components out of the files that are still large.

-- SUNDAY MORNING: Add the edit link admin component.
+- Finish the edit link admin component.

 - look up the count records the right way...  tbh it's faster this way :/